thgs/amphp-bootloader/README.md

 ## amphp-bootstrap

+Note that this package is at an **experimental/exploratory** stage.

 This is a package that provides a way to boot an Amphp HTTP server.
 It exports configuration objects that are used as input and loaders for the config for a few basic formats.
 It requires a container implementation to be adapted